lvladikov/web-file-manager/README.md

   ![Terminal Screenshot](packages/client/screenshots/built-in-terminal.png)

-- **Search**: Search the active or other panel using the modal launched from the top `Commands` menu or from the first entries inside each context menu's Additional Commands submenu.
+- **Search**: Launches a modal from the top `Commands` menu or the Additional Commands submenu of any context menu to search either panel.
+The dialog starts in the active panel but lets you switch to the other panel's path or pick any folder without closing the modal.

+  The modal searches by name (wildcards/regex supported) through subfolders and can include hidden items when requested.
+Enabling **content search** lets you search inside files with options for match case, regex patterns, whole-word matches, ignoring non-text files, and stopping at the first matching file for faster results.

   ![Search Modal Screenshot](packages/client/screenshots/search.png)